-All of us have our ultimate travel destination or a dream location we're itching to see.
-But, as far as bucket list travelling goes, you may think that taking time out and jet setting around the globe is something younger people with few ties or responsibilities do.
+We all have our ultimate travel destination or a dream location we're itching to see.
+But, as far as bucket list travelling goes, you may think that taking time out and jet-setting around the globe is something younger people with few ties or responsibilities do.

-This is far from the truth, with large numbers of people over 50 setting off on worldly adventures of their own.
+This is far from the truth, with many people over 50 setting off on worldly adventures.
 The reasons for this are simple and compelling.
-When we reach this life stage, we often have more financial stability, or less responsibility if children have grown and careers are winding down.
+When we reach this life stage, we often have more financial stability or less responsibility if children have grown and careers are winding down.

 More than that, 50 years of age plus doesn’t mean what it did in generations gone by in health terms.
 We are not “old” in our 50s and 60s.
 Many of us don’t feel aged even into our 70s and beyond, and the fresh perspective this wisdom brings us enables us to embrace our dreams and new experiences.

 Everyone's heard of bucket lists.
 Often connected to travel and experiences, bucket list tourism is a catch-all term for destinations people are queueing up to visit.
 To the cynic, you could call it a marketing term, and you wouldn't be wrong.
 But, at the same time, it is a simplified way of saying that you're planning to do something that you've dreamed about for years or perhaps your whole life.

 Say the words bucket list travel, and you'll immediately think of those idyllic places or historical wonders like Machu Picchu or the Great Barrier Reef.
 However, colder climes also offer a veritable range of delights, with natural wonders like Antarctica a potential left-field travel option.
 So if you want your next trip to allow you to immerse yourself in those places, here's your guide to realising those dreams.

 What should be on my travel bucket list?